My friend told me that his family has sung the same song for four generations.

 Fast Forward.
 When my friend became a father for the first time, he offered to help his wife by changing their daughter’s diaper, giving her a bath, putting on her nightgown, and tucking her into bed.
 Between the nightgown and tucking-in steps, he decided to rock his daughter while singing the “PAL” song to her.
 She seemed to smile when he placed her into the crib.
 Even at age two, his daughter wanted to hear the “PAL” song before she went to sleep.

-Her brother was born 3 years later.
+Her brother was born a year later.
 My friend repeated the bed-time process: diaper change, bath, nightgown, rocking chair & singing the “PAL” song, before tucking his newborn son into the crib.
 My friend then had to go to his daughter’s room to sing the “PAL” song, before she went to sleep.

 Fast Forward.
 At my friend’s daughters’ Wedding Rehearsal Dinner, he spontaneously decided to instruct his Son-in-Law to sing the “PAL” song to his new wife when she would get upset or be sad.
 (My friend assured the groom that those occurrences would happen.)
 The “PAL” song was the only antidote.
 (The Son-in-Law thanked my friend years later.)
 So, my friend also sang the “PAL” song at each of his three son’s Wedding Rehearsal Dinners.